We are privately owned and not affiliated or endorsed by any government agency.

 • Auditory Neuropathy Spectrum Disorder

 With this form of hearing loss, everything physically works fine with the ears, and sound is received normally.
 That doesn’t necessarily mean that you experience normal hearing.
 The problem is that something in the way that sound is processed or organized makes it difficult or impossible for the brain to understand what is being heard properly.
-Treating this condition can involve using specialized assistive technology like a hearing aid that helps the listener better understand sounds that their brain is receiving.
+Treating this condition can involve using specialized assistive technology like hearing aids that help the listener better understand sounds that their brain is receiving.

 Any hearing loss may qualify as a hearing disability if it is serious enough to adversely affect your ability to live or work as you used to.
-The Social Security Administration has a long and thorough list of what qualifies as disability and what kind of information you will need to share with them about your condition to apply for benefits.
-You will need information from your medical providers proving that you have profound hearing loss and details its severity (along with some other factors) to apply for disability.
+The Social Security Administration has a long and thorough list of what qualifies as disability and what kind of information you will need to share with them about your condition to apply for disability benefits.
+You will need information from your medical providers proving that you have profound hearing loss and details its severity (along with some other factors) to file a disability claim.

-As with many disabilities, you can’t be sure beforehand if you will qualify for social security aid.
-That’s why it’s important to know how to file for disability so that you can find out as soon as possible what information the government will need from you and provide it to them so that they can start evaluating your situation.
+As with many disability benefits, you can’t be sure beforehand if you will qualify for Social Security aid.
+That’s why it’s important to know how to file for disability so that you can find out as soon as possible what information the government will need from you and provide it to them so that they can start your disability determination.

-However, it is definitely possible to receive social security aid for a hearing disability, whether in the short or long term.
+However, it is definitely possible to receive Social Security disability benefits for a hearing disability, whether in the short or long term.
 For instance, many recipients of cochlear implants can receive hearing care for up to a year after the cochlear implant first received.
-At the same time, those who have suffered either moderate hearing loss or severe hearing loss, even in different forms, may be able to receive aid for a longer duration, depending on the type of their condition and on their fulfilling of other qualifications.
+At the same time, those who have suffered either moderate hearing loss or severe hearing loss, even in different forms, may be able to receive disability compensation for a longer duration, depending on the type of their condition and on their fulfilling of other qualifications.

 Although you will want to check using the particulars of your situation, SSDI and SSD for hearing loss are generally still possible for some who have received aid in the form of an assistive listening device, at least in the short term.

-To apply, you can either contact the Social Security Administration directly or work through a third-party website that will help you organize your application, such as Benefits.com.
-There will be some specific forms you need to fill out, some evidence and information that your medical providers will need to give you so that you can provide them to the government, and some steps you’ll have to follow to make sure that the application is properly submitted.
+To apply, you can either contact the Social Security Administration directly or work through a third-party website that will help you organize your disability claim application, such as Benefits.com.
+There will be some specific forms you need to fill out, some medical evidence and information that your medical providers will need to give you so that you can provide your medical condition to the government, and some steps you’ll have to follow to make sure that the application is properly submitted.
 This process is somewhat different for different kinds of disabilities, so make sure that you are carefully following the instructions for hearing disability claims.